2021 Tour de France Tours

-2017 will be OBT’s 17th year of offering Tour de France vacations.
-Come join us for another year of amazing riding and racing!
-We welcome riders of all levels and even non-riders on our holidays.
+2019 will be OBT’s 19th year of offering Tour de France holidays.
+Join us for another year of amazing riding and racing!
+We welcome riders of all levels and non-riders on our Tour de France vacation packages.
 Past guests include TdF fans from Australia, Canada, Mexico, and the United States.
 You won’t find a better value for Tour de France spectator tours.
 Our Tour de France Tours ensure that everyone is included and has an experience of a lifetime!

-Our 2017 TdF Tour will be very special, with 5 stage viewings, access to the pros during their rest day, riding in Provence, several days in the High Alps, and a TGV to Paris to see the last stage.
+Our 2019 TdF Tour will be very special, with at least 5 stage viewings, access to the pros during their rest day, riding in Provence, several days in the High Alps, and a TGV to Paris to witness the last stage.
 You’ll be able to conquer legends like the Col du Galibier, Mt.
 Ventoux, Col de la Croix de Fer, Col de Madeleine, and many others.
 See the full itinerary below.

-- What is included on this fully supported tour?
-Hotel accommodations located in prime locations for race viewing.
+- Included are all accommodations, which are located in prime locations for race viewing.
 All breakfasts and most dinners are included.
-In addition, all luggage transfers, road support, and detailed route notes, maps and GPS courses, an OBT cycling jersey, plus much more!
+In addition, all luggage transfers, road support, detailed route notes, maps and GPS courses, an OBT cycling jersey, and our special OBT hospitality are included!

-- All of our favorite hotels are 3 star or better and are located in prime locations for race viewing.
+- All of our favorite hotels are 3 & 4-star located in prime locations for race viewing.
 The food is delicious and the views stunning.

 - With your registration, you receive an OBT jersey plus you will receive a Photo Tour Book after the tour using your shared pictures.